danielabar/meblog/src/markdown/stimulus-copy-to-clipboard.md

 Currently these values are hard-coded in the controller.
 It would be nice if the app developer could provide these as inputs to the controller.
 In Stimulus, this is accomplished with [values](https://stimulus.hotwired.dev/reference/values).

 Start by declaring what inputs the Stimulus controller should accept with the `static values` declaration.
-This accepts an object where the keys are the input variable names, and the values are the data types that the input will be converted to as it's read from the DOM into a JavaScript variable.
+This accepts an object where the keys are the input variable names, and the values are objects specifying the data types that the input will be converted to as it's read from the DOM into a JavaScript variable.
+You can also specify a default value in case none is provided from the DOM.

 In the version of the controller below, two input values have been added to customize the behaviour:

 1. `confirm`, which is a String to indicate what confirmation text the button should show after successful copy.
 2. `delayMs`, which is a number in milliseconds before the original button text is displayed again

-Stimulus also supports declaring what the default values should be in case none are provided in the template:

 ```javascript
 import { Controller } from "@hotwired/stimulus"